HarikiRito/next-template/CONVENTIONS.md

 - Do not nested function more than 3 levels.
 If you need more, consider refactoring the code to split the logic into multiple functions.
 This includes `if, else, for, while` .etc.

 ## Folder Structure
-- Each page should have it own folder in the `(pages)` directory.
-If the component is used in multiple pages, consider creating a shared component in the `(shared/components)` directory.
+- Each page should have it own folder in the `(app)` directory.
+If the component is used in multiple pages, consider creating a shared component in the `(components)` directory.

 ## PR (Pull Request) Guidelines